-This study found that defaults and ratings are negatively correlated, consistent with all of S&P Global Ratings Credit Research & Insights' default studies.
+This study found that defaults and ratings are negatively correlated, consistent with all default studies by S&P Global Ratings.
 The higher the rating, the lower the incidence of default.
 This relationship remains true even for a smaller rated population, as is the case with TRC ratings.

-One exception is the 'twCCC'/'twCC' category due to its very small data set, for which there is no default activity until the three-year horizon (see table 4).
-However, by year four, this category's default rate is well above the 'twB' category's--in line with expectations.
-Overall, there have been 11 total defaults among TRC-rated issuers, but only one since 2008.
+One exception is in the 'twCCC' and 'twCC' categories, due to the very small dataset, for which there is no default activity until the three-year horizon (see table 4).
+However, by year four, this group's default rate is well above the 'twB' category's--in line with expectations.
+Overall, there have been 11 total defaults among issuers rated by TRC, and only one, in 2016, between 2009 and 2024.